Dangerous Heatwaves Strike Globe As Wildfires Rage - UrduPoint

 Southern California is fighting numerous wildfires, including one in Riverside County that has burned more than 7,500 acres (3,000 hectares) and prompted evacuation orders.

-The thermometer was still climbing after predictions of historic highs on Tuesday led the health ministry to sound a red alert for 16 cities including Rome, Bologna and Florence.
+Predictions of historic highs in the coming days led the health ministry to sound a red alert for 16 cities including Rome, Bologna and Florence.

 Sicily and Sardinia could wilt under temperatures as high as 48C, the European Space Agency warned -- "potentially the hottest temperatures ever recorded in Europe".